CCT-Code: Cross-Consistency Training for Multilingual Clone Detection and Code Search

-To achieve strong alignment, we introduce a new contrastive learning objective $\lxcd$: for a randomly masked code snippet, we train the \tokcls vector so that the \tokcls embedding will be closer to the snippet in another language that solves the same problem or the same snippet but masked in a different way than a random or similar but different (hard negative) snippet.
-We also use two additional loss functions: error detection loss $\lerr$ and language modeling loss $\llm$.
-As a result, our final loss function is a combination of the three losses:
+To achieve strong alignment, we employ a contrastive learning objective $\lxcd$: for a randomly code snippet, we train the vector representations of the source code tokens in such a way that their aggregation, for example, averaging or last token, is closer to the source code, which solves the same problem regardless of the programming language.
+This ensures that the embeddings of the source code differentiates between related snippets and random or similar but different (hard negative) snippets effectively.